≡ Menu

 How to Become an Ultrasound Tech in CT

-• Apply to an Accredited Ultrasound Program.
+• Apply to an accredited ultrasound program.
 If possible, select a program that has been accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-This will ensure that the education you receive will meet or exceed industry standards.
+This will help ensure that the education you receive meets industry standards.

-• Get Your Degree.
-The minimum requirement for practicing sonographers is an Associate of Science degree in DMS.
-Programs are competitive and often limited entry, so do your research to make sure you can at least meet the minimum prerequisites necessary to apply.
+• Get your degree.
+The minimum requirement for practicing sonographers is typically an Associate of Science degree in DMS.
+Programs can be competitive and limited entry, so confirm prerequisites early and plan your application timeline.

-• Receive Your Credentials.
-Most employers will require that you have your RDMS credentials.
-Graduating from a CAAHEP accredited program, or receiving your Bachelor’s degree in DMS, will qualify you to sit for their exams.
+• Receive your credentials.
+Most employers will require RDMS credentials.
+Graduating from a CAAHEP accredited program, or earning a bachelor’s degree in DMS, can qualify you to sit for ARDMS exams.

 Why Choose a CAAHEP Accredited Diagnostic Sonography Program?